 The crisis in journalism affects regional newspapers as much as quality media.
 This development demands innovative ideas.
-Researchers at the Centre for Media, Communication and Information Research (ZeMKI), the Institute for Information Management Bremen and the Hans-Bredow-Institut will develop and implement an innovative app for searching news and information by using an experimental approach of co-creation.
-Together with future app users, the researchers will develop an innovative mobile news and information app with “Tinder logic” for young people.
-Thereby, it will not focus on the interests of a media company but on the needs, habits and demands of users.
+Researchers at the Centre for Media, Communication and Information Research (ZeMKI), the Institute for Information Management Bremen and the Hans-Bredow-Institut developed and implemented an innovative app for searching news and information by using an experimental approach of co-creation.
+Together with future app users, the researchers developed an innovative mobile news and information app with “Tinder logic” for young people.
+Thereby, did not focus on the interests of a media company but on the needs, habits and demands of users.

-The app will address citizens from Bremen and two adjacent rural districts (Osterholzen and Verden).
-At first, research on the urban public sphere will be conducted in 2018 and 2019.
-Based on these findings, a mobile app independent from classical news providers will be developed as an experimental prototype.
-The app focuses on young people aged 16 to 36.
-Thereby, the app will be based on the intuitive principle of Tinder, meaning that contents can be marked as “read” or “don’t read” by a simple swipe and, thus, includes the interests of users in a self-learning way.
+The app addresses citizens from Bremen and two adjacent rural districts (Osterholzen and Verden).
+At first, research on the urban public sphere was conducted in 2018 and 2019.
+Based on these findings, a mobile app independent from classical news providers was developed as an experimental prototype.
+The app focused on young people aged 16 to 36.
+Thereby, the app was based on the intuitive principle of Tinder, meaning that contents can be marked as “read” or “don’t read” by a simple swipe and, thus, includes the interests of users in a self-learning way.

-It will be focused on a close co-operation with the media economy and digital economy in the metropolitan region of Bremen, the urban and municipal administration, advisory committees of the districts as well as political parties and organisations who are active in the city and the surrounding areas.
-However, local organisations, such as sports clubs, (neighbourhood) initiatives, art societies/initiatives, social movements with a local reference or religious communities will be integrated as well.
-By using the approach of co-creation, empirical findings and insights as well as expectations and demands of future users will be included into the whole process of software development right from the beginning.
+While developing the app, the project focused on a close co-operation with the media economy and digital economy in the metropolitan region of Bremen, the urban and municipal administration, advisory committees of the districts as well as political parties and organisations who are active in the city and the surrounding areas.
+However, local organisations, such as sports clubs, (neighbourhood) initiatives, art societies/initiatives, social movements with a local reference or religious communities were integrated as well.
+By using the approach of co-creation, empirical findings and insights as well as expectations and demands of future users were included into the whole process of software development right from the beginning.